2016 Westminster Summer Undergraduate Research Experience

 To be considered for one of these grants the student and faculty mentor each need to submit the appropriate online application form (link below).
 If the research project is a student-initiated, independent project, the student should provide the faculty member with a project proposal that will be submitted by the faculty mentor.

 Faculty are responsible for submitting: the Student/Faculty Proposal addressing the project goal and research outcomes below (500-1000 words accessible to a general academic audience), a description of the nature of the student responsibilities and activities in the project, and the expected student learning outcomes (some are listed below).
 Any of these sections can be co-written with the student, but must be submitted on the faculty application.
 The final section addresses the Faculty Responsibilities, including an evaluation and feedback plan, and mentoring model (information below) – this section will be used to determine faculty stipend.
+Faculty who are working with multiple students, can opt to submit one application per student, or one application per project, as they see fit.
 There is no “save draft” function, once you click "Submit Form" your application will be submitted.

 There are three different models of mentoring undergraduate research.
 Please indicate in your proposal which model best describes the work you’ll be doing this summer with your student.
 Ranges of support are given for each model and will depend on faculty self-report of effort and number of students supervised.